Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

 1. From the left navigation pane of the Microsoft 365 Defender portal, select **Permissions**.
 You may need to scroll down to see this option.

-1. From the Permissions page, under **Email & collaboration roles** select **Roles**.
+1. From the Permissions page, under **Email & collaboration roles (1)** select **Roles (2)**.

     ![](../media/lab11-image1.png)

-1. In the search bar, enter **eDiscovery** then select the search icon (magnifying glass).
-Select **eDiscovery Manager**.
+1. In the search bar, enter **eDiscovery (1)** then select the search icon (magnifying glass).
+Select **eDiscovery Manager (2)**.

     ![](../media/lab15-image1.png)

 1. In the window that opens, notice how there are two sub-groups, eDiscovery Manager and eDiscovery Administrator.
 Read the description of each.
 For this lab, we will add members to the eDiscovery Administrator sub-group.

 1. Select **Edit**.